mohammed-otaibi/AI-with-IBM-watson-by-python/Readme.txt

 This is my first program in AI, By using IBM watson_developer_cloud with python.
-1'st code by doing the Image recognition.
+1'st Image recognition.
-2'nd code by doing the detect faces.
+2'nd Detect faces.
+3'rd Text recognition.